Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Definition of the polynomial torsion

 for some $(a_1^{(\ell)}, \cdots, a_n^{(\ell)}) \in \NN^n\setminus \{0\}$. \end{itemize}

 \begin{remark} Every homomorphism from $\pi_1(M)$ to an abelian group factors through the abelianization $H_1(M;\ZZ)$ of $\pi_1(M)$, \ie, the following diagram is commutative:

 When we consider a surjective homomorphism $\varphi$ onto $\ZZ^n$, the induced homomorphism $\varphi_h$ is also surjective.
-Together with the condition $(A_M)$, this means that $n$ must be less than or equal $b_1(M) = b$.
+Together with the condition $(A_M)$, this means that \emph{$n$ must be not greater than $b_1(M) = b$}.
 Moreover we have the null--homologous closed curve $\lambda_\ell$ on each $T^2_\ell$, every homomorphism $\varphi$ has the multi--longitude consisting of these $\lambda_\ell$. \end{remark}

 \begin{example}[Abelianization representation] Suppose that $M$ is the exterior $E_K$ of a knot $K \subset S^3$ or a link exterior $E_L$ of a link $L \subset S^3$ whose linking number between arbitrary two components is zero.
 The abelianization $\varphi\colon \pi_1(M) \to H_1(M; \ZZ) \simeq \ZZ^b$ satisfies Assumption $(A_\varphi)$.
 From Assumption~$(A_M)$, it follows that $H_1(M;\ZZ) = \langle \mu_1, \ldots, \mu_b\rangle$.
 Assumption ~$(A_\varphi)$ means that each entry of any representative matrix of $\varphi_h$ is non-zero. \end{example}